Exclusive - Payment delays dent India's flagship health, AIDS programmes

 India runs more than 1,800 community-based programmes for AIDS prevention.
 The World Bank has estimated India's policy of targeting sex workers to control AIDS would avert three million infections during 1995-2015.

-Government data showed that India's National AIDS Control Organisation released $67 million to state governments in recent months as a second instalment for the overall programme, but only $39 million reached its state-level health societies.
-The first instalment of $78 million was released by state treasuries after months of delays.
+Government data showed that National AIDS Control Organisation (NACO) released $67 million to state governments in recent months as a second installment for the overall programme, but only $39 million reached its state-level health societies.
+The first installment of $78 million was released by state treasuries after months of delays.

 "What can we do if states are not caring about its people?" said a government official in the federal capital, New Delhi.
 "Now we are at risk of the numbers (of AIDS patients) increasing again."